OxCGRT/covid-policy-tracker/documentation/index_methodology.md

 All of the indices use ordinal indicators where policies a ranked on a simple numerical scale.
 The project also records five non-ordinal indicators – E3, E4, H4, H5 and M1 – but these are not used in our index calculations.

 Some indicators – C1-C7, E1, H1, H6 and H7 – have an additional binary flag variable that can be either 0 or 1.
 For C1-C7, H1 and H6 this corresponds to the geographic scope of the policy.
 For E1, this flag variable corresponds to the sectoral scope of income support.
-Fo H7, this flag variable corresponds to whether the individual or government is funding the vaccination.
+For H7, this flag variable corresponds to whether the individual or government is funding the vaccination.

 The [codebook](codebook.md) has details about each indicator and what the different values represent.